MP Estate Planning UK

 nil rate band

-Understanding the nil rate band is crucial for effective estate planning, particularly when it comes to minimising inheritance tax liability.
-The nil rate band refers to the amount of your estate that is exempt from inheritance tax.
-As of 2025, this threshold is £325,000, and it will remain fixed at this amount until April 2028.
+Understanding the nil rate band is crucial for effective estate planning, particularly when it comes to minimising your inheritance tax liability.
+The nil rate band (NRB) is the threshold below which your estate is exempt from inheritance tax (IHT).
+As of 2025, this threshold stands at £325,000 per person — and remarkably, it has been frozen at this level since April 2009.
+The government has confirmed it will remain frozen until at least April 2031, meaning it has lost significant value in real terms due to inflation over more than two decades.

-We recognise the importance of maximising your tax-free allowance to protect your assets for your loved ones.
-By understanding how the nil rate band applies to your estate, you can make informed decisions about your inheritance tax planning.
+At MP Estate Planning, we help ordinary families make the most of every available allowance to protect their assets for the next generation.
+By understanding how the nil rate band applies to your estate — and how it interacts with other reliefs like the residence nil rate band — you can make informed decisions about your inheritance tax planning.
 If you need help setting up a trust or require guidance on estate planning, we are here to support you.
 You can book a free consultation or call us on 0117 440 1555.

 Key Takeaways